Menu

 • high school graduate and/or college student (ages 18+)

-• If a high school student: considerable performance experience in musicals
+• If a high school student: considerable performance experience in musicals and theater

 Qualities